chetu-ko/first_task/README.md

 # first_task
-Firabase storage and firestore with local cart
+Firabase storage and firestore with local cart by using the MObx state management